What Happens If You Violate Your Probation?

 The third circumstance gives judges wide latitude during probation hearings, a factor that seems partly responsible for the unusually high percentage of revocations in Pennsylvania.

 If you’ve been charged with violating your probation, you have the right to be represented by an attorney at your hearing.
-To learn more about how an experienced criminal defense attorney can assist you in dealing with charges of violation of probation, call the law office of Matthew R. Zatko at 814-483-7075 or contact me online to arrange a free consultation at my Somerset office.
+To learn more about how an experienced criminal defense attorney can assist you in dealing with charges of violation of probation, call Matthew R. Zatko, Attorney at Law at 814-483-7075 or contact me online to arrange a free consultation at my Somerset office.